 The next section describes the exterior morphology of Kalpana One and the reasons behind these choices.
-In the process, the controversy over the best shape: torus, sphere, or cylinder is decisively resolved in favor of the cylinder.
-For a reasonably sized colony, a cylinder requires millions of tons less shielding.
+In the process, the controversy over the best shape, torus, sphere, or cylinder, is resolved in favor of the cylinder.
+For a reasonably sized settlement, a cylinder requires hundreds of thousands of tons less radiation shielding.
 The following section describes the interior morphology of the Kalpana One, in particular mechanisms to take advantage of the large interior space provided by a cylinder.
 This is followed by a section on power and thermal considerations.